 2017 update: I put rhodiola rosea into a rotation along with echinacea and ginseng.
 On a month where I take rhodiola rosea, I don’t feel any different than on the others.

 Good Ol’ Caffeine

-In my current state, I take a 200 mg immediate-action caffeine tablet three times per day.
-That’s just where I am right now.
+For the last couple of years, I’ve taken a 200 mg immediate-acting caffeine tablet first thing in the morning, at 11 AM, and at 3 PM).
 Caffeine tables give a reliable increase in my energy level and alertness 20-30 minutes after I take them.

 When traveling, I prefer the old standby, Vivarin, since its waxy coating lets me swallow a pill dry.
-At other times, I prefer inexpensive caffeine tables.
+At other times, I prefer inexpensive caffeine tables that I can wash down with water.
 Of the low-cost caffeine tablets, I’ve found the Prolab brand to be completely reliable.
-Others can be oddly variable in effect, even from pill to pill in the same bottle.
+Others can be oddly variable in effect, even from pill to pill in the same bottle!

 The idea behind extended-release caffeine is to avoid that jangly caffeine jolt shortly after taking it.
 Instead, it’s supposed to give a smooth alertness.
 I liked the Met-Rx 200 mg capsules, which were very affordable.
 Sadly, they seem to have been discontinued.
 They claimed an eight-hour extended release.
 For me, they lasted 3-4 hours.

 I’ve tried a couple of other brands, including Sundown Naturals sustained release caffeine, but they didn’t have any effect on me.
 Other people give this brand very high marks, though, so maybe it’ll work for you.